GabrielaIwama/starter-hugo-research-group/content/projects/22-05-22-Project4/index.md

 ---
-title: Principles of neuronal network organization in the sleeping and the unconscious (anesthesia, coma) brain
+title: Principles of neuronal network organization in the sleeping and the unconscious brain
 authors:
 - janna-lendner
 - randolph-helfrich